nilslukas/nilshendriklukas.github.io/_pages/about.md

 ---

 Guten Tag :wave: ,
-I am an incoming Assistant Professor at <a href="https://mbzuai.ac.ae/">MBZUAI</a> in August 2024.
+I am an incoming Assistant Professor at <a href="https://mbzuai.ac.ae/">MBZUAI</a> in Abu Dhabi, beginning August 2024.
 Previously, I did my PhD at the University of Waterloo in Canada, where I was supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>.
 During my PhD I interned at <a href="https://www.microsoft.com/en-us/research/group/privacy-preserving-machine-learning-innovation/publications/">Microsoft Research</a> and <a href="https://www.borealisai.com/">Borealis AI</a> and I was supported by the David R. Cheriton scholarship.
 In 2024, I received the <a href="https://cs.uwaterloo.ca/news/nils-lukas-receives-2024-mathematics-doctoral-prizes-top-honour">Mathematics Doctoral Prize’s</a> at the University of Waterloo and